juanmpujol/MUB_generator_qiskit/README.md

 # MUB Generator with Qiskit

-This script generates the full set of mutually unbiased bases (MUBs) for a given number of qubits using Qiskit.
+This script generates the full set of mutually unbiased bases (MUBs) for a given number of qubits between 2 and 10 using Qiskit.

 ## Requirements